-The technical team worked from notes taken at the Elder's Gathering at Black Bear (2018) and other resources, including the MAI to develop the draft Nibi Declaration.
-By identifying repeating words, themes and Anishinaabe Nibi Inakonaagwein principles from the notes and documents, the team drafted various formats and visual representation of declarations that were shared with the GCT3 Women's council and knowledge keepers/Gitiizii m-inaanik.
+The technical team worked from notes taken at the Elder's Gathering at Black Bear (2018) and other resources, including the MAI and TPU watershed management planning community engagement notes to develop the draft Nibi Declaration.
+By identifying repeating words, themes and Anishinaabe nibi inakonaagwein principles from the notes and documents, the team drafted various formats and visual representation of declarations that were shared with the GCT3 Women's Council and knowledge keepers/Gitiizii m'inaanik.
 At the meeting in October 2018, a draft Nibi Declaration of the Anishinaabe of Treaty #3 was agreed upon and it was later presented in ceremony and feasted on November 18, 2018.